 Most Student Loans are Non-Dischargeable in Bankruptcy

 If you have substantial student loans and face extreme financial hardship, you may be able to discharge some or all of your student loans in a Chapter 7 bankruptcy proceeding.
 The process is difficult.
-These loans are rarely discharged, but you may be able to get the relief you need.
+These loans are rarely discharged, but you can get the relief you need.
 You want an experienced bankruptcy lawyer to analyze your situation and help you understand the options available to you.

-At the law office of Perry O’Brian, we have focused our practice exclusively on personal and business bankruptcy since our inception more than 36 years ago.
-We have a comprehensive knowledge and understanding of the laws and procedures governing bankruptcy filings.
-We strive to make the process as simple as possible for you.
+At the law office of Perry O’Brian, we focused our practice exclusively on personal and business bankruptcy since our inception more than 36 years ago.
+With our comprehensive knowledge and understanding of the laws and procedures governing bankruptcy filings, we strive to make the process as simple as possible for you.

-We keep you fully informed of any developments in your case, as well as your rights and options so that you can make choices that are in your best interest.
-We place a premium on responsiveness and efficiency, returning your calls and e-mails promptly, and working to complete the bankruptcy process with minimal expenditure of time or money.
+We keep you fully informed of any developments in your case, your rights, and options so you can make choices in your best interest.
+Placing a premium on responsiveness and efficiency, we return your calls and e-mails promptly.
+We work to complete the bankruptcy process with minimal expenditure of time or money.

 Helping You Determine Whether You Can Discharge Student Loans

 Student loan payments, whether through public or private organizations, are extremely difficult to discharge in bankruptcy.
-You must demonstrate that you don’t have the ability to make any payments and that your financial situation is expected to last for a long time.
-The most frequent cause for such hardship is a long-term disability.
+You must demonstrate that you cannot make any payments and your financial situation will last for a long time.
+The most frequent cause for such hardship includes a long-term disability.
 The mere lack of a job will likely not be enough.

-We work closely with you to get a thorough understanding of your financial circumstances, including how long they are likely to stay the same and what prospects you have for improvement.
-We have been successful in getting student loan payments discharged, so we understand what we need to show the bankruptcy court to help you get the relief you need.
-Even if we cannot get your student loan payments discharged, we can often eliminate other debt, allowing you to have the resources to pay your student loans.
+Working closely with you, we get a thorough understanding of your financial circumstances, including how long they are likely to stay the same and your prospects for improvement.
+We succeeded in getting student loan payments discharged.
+We understand what we need to show the bankruptcy court to help you get the relief you need.
+Even if we cannot get your student loan payments discharged, we can often eliminate other debt.
+In turn, allowing you the resources to pay your student loans.

 Contact Attorney O’Brian

 We provide a free initial consultation to every client.
-To schedule an appointment with an experienced Maine bankruptcy lawyer, contact us online or call our office at 207-942-4697 or toll-free at 877-900-9857.
-We can arrange an installment payment plan, if necessary, to help you afford legal representation.
+To schedule an appointment with an experienced Maine bankruptcy lawyer, contact us online.
+Call our office at 207-942-4697 or toll-free at 877-900-9857.
+We can arrange an installment payment plan to help you afford legal representation.
 Our offices are conveniently located in Bangor.